 The Chelsea winger wants to reach the point where he can score in every game, but believes that he is already on his way, putting himself "up there with some of the best."

-The Primera Division pair have won the last six Ballons d'Or between them and Hazard is keen to replicate their incredible attacking statistics.
+The La Liga stars have won the last six Ballons d'Or between them and Hazard is keen to replicate their incredible attacking statistics.

 The 23-year-old believes that he is already on his way to the upper echelons of the game but accepts that catching the Real Madrid and Barcelona stars at the pinnacle will require plenty more work.

 "I'd probably say I'm up there with some of the best but we've got to realize there are lots and lots of good players in the world," Hazard continued.
 "To get to their level, it's a case of working hard every day in training, enjoying myself and expressing myself as much as I can on the football field.